 Dave realised from a young age that he was different, comparing the ways his parents and gran accepted him – as well as his experiences in education and the choices he had after school.

 Adnan gives a fascinating insight into the extremes between wealth and poverty in Iraq as a child, what going to school in the middle of these extremes was like and his success as an athlete.

 Our participants shared their experiences of employment, how they were treated, the barriers faced when applying for jobs and progressing their careers and what would’ve helped them overcome these barriers.

 This wee snippet highlights how Martina’s hearing deteriorated whilst she was working, the support she received from her colleagues and how she felt when forced to retire early.

-Hazel was sacked from her first job at a chemist because she was pregnant, and it wouldn’t have created a “good image” according to her boss.
+Lorna was sacked from her first job at a chemist because she was pregnant, and it wouldn’t have created a “good image” according to her boss.

 Ann’s first teaching job in Fife was at a primary school, however she was forced to take an employment break due to the birth of her first child – having a big impact on her future job hunt.

 This clip shows how Dave’s employment journey started, the huge range of opportunities that were available at the time and how pupils are “boxed in” to certain subjects.

 Dave talks us through the process of getting assessed for a disabled bus pass, the barriers that he has faced when accessing public transport and the lack of assistance he has received.

 Our participants shared their experiences of community safety.